Review: Like Han and the Millenium Falcon, Isamu likes to stick to what he knows

 The braces for the fighter mode display stand adapter can be moved into an upper position for standard fighter mode and a lower configuration for when the advanced packs are installed but the difference wasn’t significant.
 How is this better than the Arcadia YF-19 toy?
 You get a display stand, albeit a mediocre one.
 You don’t get stickers (you don’t need them) or leg cavity fillers (you won’t miss them).
 How is it worse than the Arcadia offering?
 Arcadia gave you more wing armaments than you would ever be able to utilize whereas Bandai doesn’t give you a single missile of payload.
 Arcadia also gave you Yang and an additional Isamu pilot figure and packaged the whole thing in an uglier box that DID offer MIB collectors the ability to see what they owned without cutting any tape.
 With the Arcadia toy you were overwhelmed at all the options you had, with the Bandai toy you’ll quickly be a little put off by the sheer volume of parts needed for the display stand and the advance packs.
 Advance packs are the Macross Plus fast packs plus the additional top of shoulder parts (2x each arm) and wing boosters.

-The YF-19 came out years later and Bandai had siginficantly stepped up their packaging game in that time span.
-The YF-19 comes in a box made of thicker cardboard.
+The YF-19 Full-Set came out 4 years later and Bandai had siginficantly stepped up their packaging game.
+The Full Set comes in a box made of thicker cardboard (37.5 x 24.5 x 14.3 cm).
 There’s now a lid that opens but since the toy isn’t packaged to look pretty, pulling up the lid only reveals a secondary lid with some nice art on it.
 Removing that lid finally reveals the toy in a Styrofoam tray covered with a plastic lid (unlike that plain cardboard lid that was taped to the top of the VF-19Advance).
 Under a small lid you’ll find the following accessories housed within that Styrofoam tray:

 1) Isamu pilot figure (with helmet)